 Where is the relationship going?
 What are your goals as a couple?
 These are perhaps the most important questions to ask in a long-distance relationship, especially if both of you are serious about making it last.
 As you discuss this, also make sure to have timelines and specific plans on what you intend for the relationship.

-14 Questions to Ask to Get to Know Each Other Better
+14 Questions To Ask Your Long Distance Boyfriend To Get To Know Each Other Better

 What TV Show Are You Currently Obsessed With?

-This one is a fun general question you could ask your partner just to get to know them.
+This one is a fun long distance relationship question to ask your partner just to get to know them.
 However, it could also be a major tool to help bring the two of you closer than before.
 Find out what they are currently hooked on and plan a movie marathon date around it.

 What Is One Cuisine You Have Always Wanted To Try?

 A great way to bond as a couple in a long-distance relationship is to try out a virtual cooking class together.
 Or you could have a cook-off as a way to spend time together doing something fun.